top of page

 The History and Future of Global 'Sheeplands'

-The largest city in modern day Mesopotamia is Baghdad, located right next to the site of the ancient city of Babylon.
+The largest city in modern day Mesopotamia is Baghdad, located right next to the site of the very ancient city of Babylon.
 Every day, Baghdad sprawls a little more into the countryside, over-running nearby rural villages.
 The future scenario laid out here — set around a century from now — presupposes that sheep-farmers are still resolutely hanging-on to their flocks despite their villages and fields being swallowed up by the expanding city.

 A Mesopotamian Sheepscape of the Future – Mosaic Suburbs in Baghdad